-There are more than 40 different Albert Pujols rookie cards to choose from, all of which remain popular today.
-However, some are more so than others.
-Here's a list of the future Hall of Famer's 10 best rookie cards.
+In total, there are more than 40 different Albert Pujols rookie cards to choose from, all of which remain popular today.
+However, some are more highly regarded than others.
+The following list highlights some of the best rookie cards for the future Hall of Famer.

 Top 10 Albert Pujols Rookie Cards